chayuto/utility-belt/docs/vibe.md

 dated documents, main doc and also each stage in seperate file

 well archietec as senior software expert. maintanable code, production grade

+Before start the task DEEP research into all the code base.
+Methodically.
+Do not rush.
+Create intermedate document in .md if need to.
+Spend as much tokens and thinking time as you can.